AndrewAPAC/alx-common/examples/README.md

 │   ├── encrypt -> start    # each script is a symlink to start
 │   └── start               # start script for all apps
 ├── data
-│   └── encrypt             # created at run time
+│   └── encrypt             # create if required
 ├── etc                     # holds the config (ini) files ├── log                     # created at run time
 │   └── encrypt